phucanhuynh/pdsnd_github/README.md

 Upload project bikeshare python to Github

 ### Description
-The project is to ask user's input information to display statistic for bike share in 3 cities.
+The project is to ask user's input information to display statistic for bike share in 3 cities: New York, Chicago and Washington.

 ### Files used
 Include the files used